Vivre sa vie - Jean-Luc Godard - Anna Karina - Nana - Elizabeth Taylor

 Vivre sa vie - Jean-Luc Godard - Anna Karina - Nana - posters - prostitution

-In the final tableau, immediately after reading “The Oval Portrait”, Nana’s lover suggests they go to the Louvre – the highest of all temples of high art.
+In the final tableau, immediately after reading “The Oval Portrait”, Nana’s lover suggests they go to the Louvre, the highest of all temples of high art.
 Nana replies that she doesn’t like looking at pictures, but her lover, as if he’s learned nothing from Poe’s story, says that “Art and beauty are life.”
-She then goes to break it off with her pimp Raoul, but he sells her to other pimps, leading to her violent end.
-On her last ride, ironically, they drive past the Louvre.
+Nana then goes to break off with her pimp Raoul, but he has other intentions, and she gets killed.
+Her last car ride, ironically, passes the Louvre.
 Having declined to go there with a romantic lover who placed art above life, she finds herself fated to pass it anyway, and it proves a harbinger of her own death.
 As they drive past she protests her degradation, having to take anyone who pays.
-The same complaint could be made about art – not that it’s available to the masses who are willing to pay, but that its commodification aims to place it in the hands of the wealthy, which leads to a kind of idolatry as the artwork becomes more valuable than what it has to say.
+The greatest irony is that the elevation of art simultaneously degrades it, turning it into a commodity.
+To place an artwork above life, making it more valuable than what it has to say, is the secular age’s form of idolatry.

 CONNECTIONS: